Books

 Saint Antoine is the luxurious location of Ruth Ware’s chilling alpine thriller where an off-site retreat goes horribly wrong when the company co-founder goes missing in the snow, leaving the rest of the group questioning whether it’s an unfortunate accident or if one amongst them is capable of murder.
 But the plot thickens with the snow outside when an avalanche hits and members of the group are picked off by the mystery murderer.

-With a knowing nod to Agatha Christie, this is an adrenaline-fueled, highly entertaining read full of suspense.
+With a knowing nod to Agatha Christie’s And Then There Were None (also an inspiration for the Knives Out films), this is an adrenaline-fuelled, highly entertaining read full of suspense.

 The Hunting Party by Lucy Foley